consensus-shipyard/ipc/docs/running.md

 </details>

-We can see that our original `genesis.json` has been made part of Tendermint's version under `app_state`, and that the top level `validators` are empty, to be filled out by the application during the `init_chain` ABCI call.
+We can see that our original `genesis.json` has been made part of CometBFT's version under `app_state`, and that the top level `validators` are empty, to be filled out by the application during the `init_chain` ABCI call.

 #### Convert the private key

-By default Tendermint uses Ed25519 validator keys, but in theory it can use anything that looks like a key.
+By default CometBFT uses Ed25519 validator keys, but in theory it can use anything that looks like a key.

 We can run the following command to replace the default `priv_validator_key.json` file with one based on one of the validators we created.